ethanolchik/algorithms-and-data-structures/README.md

-# Cool-Projects
+# Algorithms & Data Structures
-A collection of small projects which I created to understand computing concepts better
+A collection of algorithm and data structure implementations in Java to improve my understanding of programming concepts better.